yamadashy/repopack/README.md

 [![npm](https://img.shields.io/npm/l/repopack.svg?maxAge=1000)](https://github.com/yamadashy/repopack/blob/master/LICENSE.md)
 [![node](https://img.shields.io/node/v/repopack.svg?maxAge=1000)](https://www.npmjs.com/package/repopack)

 Repopack is a powerful tool that packs your entire repository into a single, AI-friendly file.
-Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools.
-It now includes a security check feature to detect potentially sensitive information in your files.
+Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude or ChatGPT.